Your tenancy and lease

 If you pay rent-geared-to-income, we will send you a rent review package once a year.
 The package includes forms that you must fill out to report the income of everyone in your household.
 You must complete and return these forms within 30 days.
 If you do not, you could lose your rent-geared-to-income subsidy.

-Visit your Tenant Service Hub or call the Client Care Centre to set up an appointment if you need help completing these forms.
+Contact your Tenant Service Coordinator or call the Client Care Centre to set up an appointment if you need help completing these forms.

 Documentation required for your annual rent review